 - Volaris, AeroMexci, and a number of other airlines fly to Oaxaca via Mexico City or Guadalajara.
 Depending on the size of your bike boxes, it’s likely to cost between 350 and 500 pesos for a taxi into town – for 2 to 3 people with bikes.
 You can buy tickets for the official airport taxis when you arrive and it’s all regulated.
 Download the Didi App on your phone for the return journey, or perhaps arrange something through your hotel.

 - Dispersed camping is possible along this route.
 Bear in mind that they are unofficial, so be discreet, respectful, and be sure to leave no trace.
 Arrive late and leave early.
-I’ve marked a selection on the map, but with a keen eye, there are plenty more – especially in the more forested parts of the ride.
+I’ve marked a selection on the map but with a keen eye, there are plenty more – especially in the more forested parts of the ride.
 If in doubt, it’s always best to ask for permission from the local ranch, land owner or ejido.
 Just explain you’re looking for a spot to spend the night and people will do their best to help out.